apache/tvm-rfcs/rfcs/0067-quarterly-releases.md

     * The release manager sends the release and binaries to a vote thread for approval (thread open for one week).
 If rejected the building and test process must be started anew and repeated until the PMC approves.

 * Day of the release
-    * The release manager publishes the relevant binaries
+    * The release manager publishes the relevant binaries, including the source `.tar` to Apache
     * The release manager closes the release issue
-    * The release manager makes a GitHub release and updates an in-repo file `RELEASE.md` on both `main` and the release branch with the release notes
+    * The release manager makes a GitHub release via a tag and updates an in-repo file `RELEASE.md` on both `main` and the release branch with the release notes

 Much of this can be automated via GitHub Actions on the apache/tvm repo.
 Eventually (though maybe not for the upcoming release) these will handle all the building, testing, and publishing of releases so the job of the release manager will become simpler over time.